-Call Alcohol Treatment Centers Little Rock today at (501) 708-2757 for more information about a prescription drug addiction rehab program.
+Call Alcohol Treatment Centers Little Rock today at (501) 708-2757 for more information about prescription drug addiction rehab programs and more options.

 Benzodiazepines (benzos) are other prescribed medications commonly used to treat symptoms associated with anxiety disorders and sleeping disorders.
 They are also used before surgery to relax the muscles.
 One of the most popular drugs of abuse is Xanax.
 This medication may cause withdrawal symptoms such as seizures, blurred vision, and slurred speech in patients who used the drug in excess for long periods of time.

 Opioids may cause some devastating physical and psychological short-term and long-term side effects.
 Short-term effects may include:

 If an individual continue to abuse opioids, their chances of becoming physically and psychologically dependent, increase.
 The body may start adapting to the continual use of the drug and withdrawal symptoms may occur as the user quits or reduces doses.